Take a much closer look at this everyday object. Can your class use their reasoning skills to work out what it is?

-Top tips for Zoom In, Zoom Out activities
+Top Tips:How to run Zoom In, Zoom Out activities

 Lots of the breads we eat are made from three simple ingredients: flour, yeast and water.
 Bread gets its rise and spongy texture because of yeast, a living organism that produces carbon dioxide when it feeds off sugars in the flour.
 This creates the holes in the bread that makes it light and airy.
 Leaving the dough to rise or 'prove' makes it even lighter, baking then kills off the yeast.

 Do your pupils eat bread at home?
 What kind of bread do they eat?
 This BBC video shows the bread-making process from start to finish.
 Why not try making some bread with your class?
 STEM Learning has a great activity to help.

 Image credit: Wellcome